Commuting to Butler University

 It is the policy of Butler University to offer full, equal and nondiscriminatory assistance to all students without regard to their race, color, religion, nationality, gender, gender identity, and sexual orientation in placement in university residential facilities.
-All full-time undergraduate students are required to live in University owned or operating housing for six academic year semesters except those who are: a) commuting from and residing full-time in the primary residence of their parents or legal guardians which is within 35 miles/45 minutes of campus; or b) married or civilly unified and residing with spouse; or c) are a legal guardian of a child and residing with said child; or e) are a military veteran with 2- years of active service before enrollment.
+All full-time undergraduate students are required to live in University owned or operating housing for six academic year semesters except those who are: a) commuting from and residing full-time in the primary residence of their parents or legal guardians which is within 45 miles/60 minutes of campus; or b) married or civilly unified and residing with spouse; or c) are a legal guardian of a child and residing with said child; or e) are a military veteran with 2- years of active service before enrollment.
 Study abroad/away is considered a semester living on- campus.
 Transfer students must live in Butler owned/operated housing unless they meet one of the criteria above.

-All campus housing includes both room and required dining plans with the exception of the apartment communities (South Campus Apartments, Butler Terrace, University Terrace and Apartment Village).
+All campus housing includes both room and required dining plans with the exception of the apartment communities (South Campus Apartments, Butler Terrace, and Apartment Village).
 Apartment community residents may purchase community-dining plans through the link on the Butler Dining page.
 All room and board contracts are academic year agreements.

 Greek Chapter houses, on Butler University’s campus, are independently owned and operated by local or national housing corporations.
 Each Chapter has a room and dining contract that is consistent with their national/international office.
 Greek chapter housing is considered on- campus housing for continuing sophomore and junior students.
 Some chapters may require seniors to live in their chapter house.
 If a Chapter house does not have space for all affiliated sophomore and juniors students, they must live in Butler owned/operated on-campus housing.
 Chapters do not release students to off-campus status.